ClickerMonkey/Ents/README.md

 Defines the components, controllers, and view for an entity.
 Every entity has a template it uses to get component values, get controllers from, and get a view from.

+#### Containers <a name=containers/>

+Containers are Entities that can contain one or more child Entities.
+The container handles calling the draw and update methods of it's children automatically.
+* __EntityList__ = A simple list of Entities where all child entities are updated and drawn after the container.
+* __EntityChain__ = An Entity that has a "before" and "after" Entity that are updated and draw before and after the container respectively.
+* __EntityLayers__ = A fixed number of layers of EntityList where the layers are drawn and updated in order.
+This is often used to control the ordering of drawing or which entities are not updated.

+#### Filters <a name=filters/>

+A filter takes an Entity (typically a container) and traverses all child Entities and returns a set that match the filtering criteria.
+You can create your own filter but there are existing implementations:
+* __ComponentFilter__ = A filter that returns all entities that have a set of components.
+* __ControllerFilter__ = A filter that returns all entities that have a ser of controllers.
+* __CustomFilter__ = A filter that returns all entities which are custoly created (had components, controllers, and views dynamically added to them).
+* __DefaultFilter__ = A filter that returns all entities.
+* __EnabledFilter__ = A filter that returns all enabled entities (entities that can be updated).
+* __ExpiredFilter__ = A filter that returns all entities that have expired (are ready for removal).
+* __NegativeFilter__ = A filter that returns he opposite of a given filter.
+* __TemplateContainsFilter__ = A filter that returns all entities that have a given set of components, controllers, and optionally a view.
+* __TemplateExactFilter__ = A filter that returns all entities that exactly have a given Template and have not had any components, controllers, or views dynamically added.
+* __TemplateRelativeFilter__ = A filter that returns all entities that have a given template or have one of it's parent templates.
+* __ValueFilter__ = A filter that returns all entities that have a specific component value.
+* __VisibleFilter__ = A filter that returns all visible entities (entities that can be drawn).